tmobile/magentaA11y/_checklist-native/link.md

 - External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
 - Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading
 - When a menu, picker, or modal is closed, the focus should return to the triggering element
+- When a link is closed, the focus should return to the triggering element.

 - **Android Views**
   - `importantForAccessibility` makes the element visible to the Accessibility API